DENTON Wilde Sapte is to launch in Lebanon through an association with local firm Chedid Law Offices.

 Safwan Moubaydeen, who runs Dentons’ associate office in Amman, Jordan, said that an improved political situation in Lebanon, together with increased foreign investment made the timing ideal.

 “There’s been a major gas discovery in Lebanese waters, major projects are expected to start in the next nine months and there’s incoming foreign investment from Gulf states,” he said.
 “You need to be ready when the work comes.
-In the future we hope, God willing, it will be a fully fledged Dentons office,” he added.
+In the future we hope, God willing, it will be a fully fledged Dentons office,”

 The relationship between three-partner Chedid and Dentons came off the back of personal contact between Dentons counsel Daniel Azan and managing partner Elias Chedid.